 Analyze Crawled PDF Text Using Python for SEO

-Google has been indexing PDFs for many years and ranks them among web pages so it’s only logical to analyze your PDFs for optimization opportunities just like a web page.
-Obviously in general that is a much harder task given the file’s constraints, but we can start this process with the help of Python.
-I’m going to show you how easy it is to convert the PDF’s text into actual string text that we can then do any number of analyses on.
-We’re going to approach this using a crawl CSV from Screaming Frog (export PDF file data) because in many circumstances you may not even know if or how many PDFs are on your site.
+Google has indexed PDFs for many years and treats them like web pages, so it’s logical to analyze your PDFs for optimization opportunities just as you would a web page.
+This can be more challenging because of file constraints, but we can begin the process using Python.
+I’ll show how easy it is to convert a PDF’s contents into plain string text that you can analyze.
+We’ll use a crawl CSV from Screaming Frog (export PDF file data), since you may not know if — or how many — PDFs are on your site.

 Table of Contents